What does git checkout origin do?

 Remote and local branches

-Why does git checkout origin/master
+Why does git checkout origin/master result in a detached HEAD?
+Because

-is a remote branch.
+origin/master is a remote branch.
 It’s your local clone’s idea of where

-points to in the remote repository.
+master points to in the remote repository.

-A crucial difference between the origin/master
+A crucial difference between the origin/master and your local master is how

 they are updated: